Paula of Rome: Monastery establishment

 Paula's entire wealth, leaving her daughter with a mountain of debts at her death.
 The new monastic establishment took three years to complete and was primarily sourced by Paula who, during this time of construction, stayed at the hostel of another monastery in Bethlehem.
 It is interesting to notice the very similar contemporary establishment of a double monastery on the Mount of Olives by the very wealthy and widowed aristocratic lady Melania, comprising a convent for herself and a monastery built in honour of her spiritual mentor and companion, Rufinus.

+Saint Paula with her nuns, 17th century.
+Painting of André Reinoso in Monastery of the Hieronymites, Lisbon, Portugal.

-Once completed, Paula's convent (nun monastery) and Jeome's monastery were strictly segregated by gender during manual labor and meals, but practiced prayer in the same locale.
+Once completed, Paula's convent (nuns monastery) and Jerome's monastery were strictly segregated by gender during manual labor and meals, but practiced prayer in the same locale.
 Additional separation, within the nun monastery, included three different communities of women based on social rank who were divided in separate living quarters.

 During its functioning, Jerome and Paula's retreat attracted large crowds of visitors both from Christian backgrounds and general travelers from a variety of regions including Ethiopia, Persia, and India.
 Along with this, aristocratic refugees were also drawn to the locale due to Jerome's extensive network of followers.
 The result of this inclusion, alongside their growing admittance of monks and nuns, left Paula and Jerome's retreat to face financial hardship, having their resources strained.
 In order to recover costs, which were also depleted by Paula's considerable donations to the needy, Jerome sold his family's property in Italy and Dalmatia.